-Brick, an alcoholic ex-football player, drinks his days away and resists the affections of his wife, Maggie.
-His reunion with his father, Big Daddy, who is dying of cancer, jogs a host of memories and revelations for both father and son.
+Brick Pollitt (Paul Newman), an alcoholic ex-football player, drinks his days away and resists the affections of his wife, Maggie (Dame Elizabeth Taylor).
+His reunion with his father, Big Daddy (Burl Ives), who is dying of cancer, jogs a host of memories and revelations for both father and son.

 68 of 93 people found this review helpful.

 Was this review helpful to you?

 | Report this